vicalden23/scanwell-project/README.md

 `npm install`

 ### Config File
-Create a file named `config.js` in scanwell-movies/server-src directory.
+Create a file named `config.js` in the `scanwell-movies/server-src` directory.
 Copy the contents in `example-config.js` into `config.js` and fill in proper API keys, and mongolabs URL

 ### Start Servers